+Parkhall Integrated College complies with the Entitlement Framework and offers approximately 32 courses.
 The college is a member of Antrim Learning Community, which enables our pupils to access a wider range of courses.
-Collaborative courses at key stage 4 are offered in conjunction with Northern Regional College (NRC).
+Collaborative courses at key stage 4 are offered in conjunction with the Northern Regional College (NRC) and Antrim Grammar School.

 All key stage 4 pupils are entered for public examinations in English, Mathematics and Science.
-The majority study between five and seven subjects to GCSE or equivalent, and a number of pupils have the opportunity to study a further two courses.
-The school will continue to monitor and evaluate the success of the courses offered so that all pupils experience a curriculum which suits their abilities, aptitudes and career ambitions.
+The majority study a further five subjects to GCSE or equivalent, and a number of pupils have the opportunity to study further courses.